Skip to content

 There are several benefits to commit & push frequently;

-1. You can use Github as your backup
+1. You can use Github as backup place for your code

 2. You can roll back to previous code